-Low-quality and/or speculative market segments were hit even harder than the major averages.
-Many speculative trades have had (or remain in) bear-market-level drawdowns from year-to-date highs, as the bias toward higher-quality companies has continued to strengthen.
+- Low-quality and/or speculative market segments were hit even harder than the major averages.
+The bias toward higher-quality companies has continued to strengthen.
+The average stock within the Russell 2000 and NASDAQ indices has already experienced a 20% drawdown from a recent high.